 Note: Please read carefully the conditions set out in the Call document (for open calls: published on the Portal).
 Pay particular attention to the award criteria; they explain how the application will be evaluated.

 PROJECT

-Project name: Call for equality
+Project name: Dialogue is important

-Project acronym: Equality
+Project acronym: Dialoque

-Coordinator contact: Zoltán HORVÁTH, Obec Tomášikovo
+Coordinator contact: Zoltán Horváth, Obec Tomášikovo

 TABLE OF CONTENTS